 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Please join PETA in urging Rundle to investigate the Miami Seaquarium for cruelty to animals NOW—no more delays or Lolita will die in this same tank, under these same conditions, having been deprived of some semblance of a real life for 50 long years.
+Please join PETA in urging Rundle to investigate and pursue appropriate charges against the Miami Seaquarium now—no more delays or Lolita and the other dolphins could die in the same tanks, under the same conditions, having been deprived of any semblance of a meaningful life.